MeshIoC/mesh-ioc/README.md

 }
 ```

-There are several aspects that differentiate Service Mesh from the rest of the DI libraries.
+There are several aspects that differentiate Mesh IoC from the rest of the DI libraries.

   - Mesh is used only for services, so service instances are cached in mesh.
 If you only have a single mesh instance, the services will effectively be singletons.
 However, if multiple mesh instances are created, then each mesh will track its own service instances.